antmicro/kenning/docs/source/gallery/unstructured-pruning-tensorflow.md

 ## Experiments

-At the beginning, we would like to know a performance of the original model, which can be achieved by running the following pipeline.
+At the beginning, we would like to know a performance of the original model, which can be achieved by running the following pipeline:

 ```{literalinclude} ../scripts/jsonconfigs/mobilenetv2-tensorflow.json
 :language: json